defoe-code/defoe/docs/nls/window_keysearch_concordance_by_date.md

-# Get concordance (also called details) occurrences of keywords or keysentences (by page) and group by year - Uses a Windonw
+# Get concordance (also called details) occurrences of keywords or keysentences (by page) and group by year - Returns a Window of words around each match

 * Both keywords/keysentences and words in documents are cleaned (long-S and hyphen fixes) and preprocessed according to the configuration file
 * Uses a window to return the number of words before and after each term found in a page.